ChristopherFritz/WaniKani-Book-Club-Generator/README.md

 When loading the HTML page, a blank entry is available.
 Under "Series", enter a "Title", then click on "Save to Browser" or "Save to File" (depending on where you wish to save the entry).

+## Loading a Save Entry

+Entries saved to the browser appear in the dropdown at the top of the page.
+Select one to load it.

+Entries saved to a file can be loaded by dragging the file onto the HTML page loaded in a browser window.

 ## Populating Fields

 All fields are optional unless specified as required.